Skip to content

 Gross margin and its relation to space planning

-As we’ve already mentioned, space planners need to understand gross margin because it has a major impact on the space allocated to each of your products on shelf.
+As we’ve already mentioned, space planners need to understand gross margin because it has a major impact on the space allocated to each of your products on the shelf.
 Since there is only so much shelf space available, you can’t waste it.

 Once done, you can set about finding ways to increase the profitability across your business.
 For example, by placing more profitable items that have elastic demand at eye level.

 Another opportunity would be to make changes to the categories on your planogram.
-Mind you, if you do go this route, the buyer must be consulted as there many be certain strategies that would need to be considered.
+Mind you, if you do go this route, the buyer must be consulted as there may be certain strategies that would need to be considered.
 A supplier, for example, may be brought in as a turf defender where a loss leader pricing strategy is applied.
-That would assist in getting more customers through your door and turn over more units.
+That would assist in getting more customers through your door and turning over more units.

 avatar